California Alternate AssessmentsCalifornia’s statewide alternate assessments for students with the most significant cognitive disabilities.

 The CAAs for ELA and mathematics are given in grades three through eight and grade eleven.
 The ELA and mathematics tests are delivered online and are stage adaptive, adjusting to the student’s performance at selected points with the administration.

 Science Pilot Test

 The CAA for Science pilot will be given to all eligible students in grades five and eight and once in high school.
 The new CAA for Science pilot test is a performance task assessment designed to be delivered in conjunction with an instructional activity.
 For this pilot test no student scores will be collected or reported.

 Core Content Connectors

-The CCCs, developed by the National Center and State Collaborative (NCSC) are content targets linked to the CCSS.
+The National Center and State Collaborative (NCSC) developed the Core Content Connectors (CCCs) for ELA and mathematics.
+These CCCs are content targets linked to the CCSS.
 The CCCs are less complex than the CCSS, focusing on the main academic content in each subject and grade.
 The CCCs illustrate the necessary knowledge and skills needed to reach the learning targets within the CCSS and the knowledge and skills needed in each grade.
 The CCCs identify priorities in each content area to guide the instruction for students in this population and for the alternate assessment.